Abhikrgupta/morse-code-generator-using-python-and-gui-using-tkinker/README.md

 # morse-code-generator-using-python-and-gui-using-tkinker

-This morse code generator was a project that we students had to submit at the end of semester using the Python language.
+This morse code generator is developed using the Python language and tkinter.